dhis2/wow-backend/guides/git_pull_requests.md

 **4. Fix deprecation warnings:** If you upgrade libraries and it leads to deprecation warnings, please fix it and introduce the upgrade path as early as possible to avoid code debt.

-**5. Write a clear commit message and description:** Write a good commit message and a description for the PR according to the guide `Git Commit Message Principles`.
+**5. Write a clear commit message and description:** Write a good commit message and a description for the PR according to the guide [Git Commit Message Principles](https://chris.beams.io/posts/git-commit/).

 **6. Write and run tests:** Ensure new features have appropriate test coverage and are covered by at least some unit tests.
 Run all unit tests and ensure that they pass.